dogescript/doge-eval-bot/readme.md

 ## TODOS

-- parse code as dogescript
+- parse code as dogescript (/)
-- eval dogescript in vm
+- eval dogescript in vm (/)
-  - perhaps intercept console
+  - perhaps intercept console (/)
-  - add timeout so things don't crash
+  - add timeout so things don't crash (still timing out forever and not coming back)
-  - add limit on log lines to 20
+  - add limit on log lines to 20 (/)
 - configure travis to deploy on master build
   - add hook to rebuild doge-eval-bot with latest dogescript